 Philips CPAP Cancer Risk: How recalled Philips CPAP Machines may cause cancer

-Following a Philips CPAP recall issued in June 2021, new information is still being learned about the long-term side effects associated with the sleep apnea machines.
-Unfortunately for former users, there is increasing evidence that foam particles released by the Philips CPAP devices may cause several different types of cancer.
+Following a Philips CPAP recall issued in June 2021, new information is still being learned about the long-term cancer risk associated with Philips CPAP machines.
+Unfortunately for former users, there is increasing evidence that foam particles released by the devices have exposed users to several different types of Philips CPAP cancer and lymphoma risks.

 It will likely be some time before independent research and studies confirm exactly how and why the Philips recalled CPAP machines cause cancer, but there are several theories that help explain why there are so many CPAP cancer cases among former users of the recalled Philips machines.